d-protsenko/tutorials/quickstart/postgresql_setup.md

 Best practises: add this messages in every feature, that need this collection.
 Do not create a single feature that creates everything.
 Here we do this just for education purposes.

+### Aware

+Do not combine `onFeatureLoading` and `database` sections, because there is no garantee of execution order.
+Always create a feature with connection options and a separate feature for working with this connection options.

 ## How to use it?

 You have registered options and created collections.
 How to use them?